-Mrs. Jane Carten, an officer of the Trust, is president, chief executive officer, a director, and controlling shareowner of Saturna Capital Corporation; she is also president and a director of Saturna Brokerage Services, Inc. and a vice president and director of Saturna Trust Company.
+Mrs. Jane Carten, an officer of the Trust, is chair, president, a director, and controlling shareowner of Saturna Capital Corporation; she is also chair, president, and a director of Saturna Brokerage Services, Inc. and chair, a vice president, and a director of Saturna Trust Company.
+Mr. Kaiser, an Interested Trustee, is a controlling shareowner of Saturna Capital Corporation.
 Mr. Fankhauser, an officer of the Trust, is chief operations officer and a director of Saturna Capital Corporation; he is also chief operations officer and a vice president of Saturna Brokerage Services, Inc. and a vice president, chief operations officer, and director of Saturna Trust company.
 All employees of the distributor are also employees of the adviser.